hannalee809/m6ASeqTools/README.md

 ```r
 summarize_m6anet_output(m6Aout, output_file="qc_report.html")
 ```
-**Filter m6A Sites:** Input the m6a data frame output and then the probability modified cut-off which by default is >= 0.9.
+**Filter m6A sites:** Input the m6a data frame output and then the probability modified cut-off which by default is >= 0.9.
 We recommend saving this dataframe to your working environment to use to subsequent analysis, since these only include high confidence m6A sites.
 ```r
 filter_m6a_sites(m6Aout, prob_modified=0.9)
 ```
-**Transcript Region Annotation and Distribution:**
+**Transcript region annotation and distribution:**
 - First, input the path to the reference GTF file (i.e. Ensembl annotations) and the function will output a data frame with transcript IDs and associated UTR and CDS lengths.
 ```r
 get_transcript_region_lengths("/Downloads/"reference.gtf")